EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 ### How it works

-LTI is an SSO strategy that is always initiated from the users LMS.
+LTI is an SSO strategy that is always initiated from the user's LMS.
 It is a fairly streamlined process and I'll do my best to keep it clear.
 Let's check out this diagram to visualize the flow.

 ![LTI Diagram][]

 Okay, so we have two entities that will be communicating with each other.
-One is the LTI Consumer and the LTI Tool Provider.
+One is the LTI Consumer and the other is the LTI Tool Provider.
 The LTI Consumer is the LMS.
 The LTI Tool Provider is the external service that the LMS is trying to access.
 The authentication works through a key and secret system with some other configurable pieces on the LMS side.